projectatomic/atomic/README.md

-# Atomic tool
+# Atomic: /usr/bin/atomic

+This project defines the entrypoint for Project Atomic hosts.
+On a Project Atomic system, there are at least three distinct software delivery vehicles; Docker (often used in combination with the traditional RPM/yum), and rpm-ostree to provide atomic upgrades of the host system.

-The goal of this tool is to define the commands necessary to manage a container based application.
+The goal of Atomic is to provide a high level, coherent entrypoint to the system, and fill in gaps.

+For Docker, `atomic` can make it easier to interact with special kinds of containers, such as super-privileged debugging tools and the like.

+The `atomic host` subcommand wraps `rpm-ostree`, currently just providing a friendlier name, but in the future Atomic may provide more unified management.

 ## atomic run